Christian Church is the most powerful organisation the world has ever

 beyond and above it.

-In other words, if the Church does display a certain continuity, that
+In other words, insomuch as the Church does display a certain continuity, that

 continuity is founded in its history, not in its ability to access the